No, you’re not on the set of a zombie movie. It’s just your loved one sleepwalking through the hallways in the middle of the night again.

 To prevent injury:

-Dr. Foldvary-Schaefer says that in cases where a person has a history of hurting himself or others, a consultation with a sleep specialist might be necessary.
-Sometimes, doctors specializing in sleep medicine will prescribe certain medications to manipulate a sleepwalker’s sleep cycle and prevent his abnormal movements.
+In cases where a person has a history of hurting himself or others, a consultation with a sleep specialist might be necessary.
+Sometimes, doctors specializing in sleep medicine will prescribe certain medications to manipulate a sleepwalker’s sleep cycle and prevent their abnormal movements.

-If you’re not getting a good night’s sleep because you or a loved one is sleepwalking, make an appointment to discuss your concerns with your doctor.
+Getting a good night’s sleep is crucial for your overall health.
+If you’re not getting a good night’s sleep because you or a loved one is sleepwalking, consult your doctor to discuss your concerns.